Wednesday, 2 December 2015

 1. Heat a large wide-bottoomed pan over med high; add oil

-2. Fry the onions, chilli (if using), ginger, orange zest, garlic & cranberries 15 mins, stirring occasionally, until berries pop
+2. Fry the onions until rawness is gone (about 5 mins): add chilli (if using), ginger, orange zest, garlic (if using) & cranberries; cook 15'ish mins, stirring occasionally, until nearly all berries have popped

 3. Stir in sugar & wine; cook a further 10 mins over med heat until almost all liquid is absorbed (depending on the size of your pan, this could take up to 25 mins)